 , produce a toxin that causes the body to secrete water, resulting in diarrhea.
 Others, like the typhoid bacillus, invade and replicate in the deeper body tissues.

-Not all foodborne pathogens require an incubation period, however.
+However, not all foodborne pathogens require an incubation period.
 Illness can result from toxins that form in the food before it is eaten—leading to true “food poisoning.”
 In such cases, bacteria do not need to replicate in the body at all and the onset of symptoms can be more rapid.

 What Causes Outbreaks?